stadium-software/workflow-steps/README.md

       3. warning
       4. current
       5. pending (default)
-   4. iconclasses: In order to display an icon against the step, you must
+   4. icon (optional): In order to display an icon against a step, you must
       1. Implement the [Icons](https://github.com/stadium-software/icons) module
       2. Locate the icon name (see [Finding an icon](https://github.com/stadium-software/icons#finding-an-icon))
-      3. Copy the name of the symbol (e.g. ic:sharp-check or svg-spinners:gooey-balls-1) and paste it into the iconclasses parameter
+      3. Copy the name of the symbol (e.g. ic:sharp-check or svg-spinners:gooey-balls-1) and paste it into the icon parameter
-      4. Icon colours and sizes can also be defined as classes (space-separated) (e.g. material-symbols:chat-error-sharp icon-size-16 icon-color-red) (see [Icon Styles](https://github.com/stadium-software/icons#icon-styles))
+   5. iconclasses: If you are using icons, you can additionally define the icon colours and sizes as classes (space-separated) (e.g. icon-size-16 icon-color-red) (see [Icon Styles](https://github.com/stadium-software/icons#icon-styles))
-   5. link (relative or absolute url): Optionally, add a link
+   6. link (relative or absolute url): Optionally, add a link
-   6. position (int): The position of the step in the workflow
+   7. position (int): The position of the step in the workflow

 ![Object Editor](images/ObjectEditor.png) ![Workflow Steps Display](images/Workflow-Steps-Display.png)